Best Party Board Games for Adults

 The most popular one right now is Cards Against Humanity.
 The makers of the game describe it as a "game for horrible people" and out of all the games I'll mention, it's probably the most inappropriate.

 It also makes it the most fun in the right type of environment and with the right type of people.
 It's a lot like Apples to Apples in that one player lays down a question card while everyone else tries to give the funniest answer that they have.
+It's perfect for your yearly white elephant party.

 The best part?